I Dreamed: The Rod Lauren Story

 Rod Lauren On Record

-A listing of known recordings by Rod Lauren from 1959 through 1964.
+The following is a list of known recordings by Rod Lauren from 1959 through 1963.
+To listen to these recordings, please click here.

 The Fresno Demo Recordings